 The public version of the OCTA SEE 2018 can be downloaded here: [EN] OCTA SEE

-SELEC develops in cooperation with OSCE the Controlled Delivery Manual for South-East European Countries, which is continuously updated, the latest being released in 2018.
+SELEC develops in cooperation with OSCE the Controlled Delivery Manual for South-East European Countries, which is continuously updated.
 The process of updating the Manual entailed gathering updated information from all 17 States, including the 11 SELEC Member States followed by the integration of the up-to-date data into one unique manual.

 SELEC participated within Council of Europe’s drug policy network – the Pompidou Group – joining the efforts for creating a handbook in cooperation with Eurojust, Europol, Interpol, OSCE and the Council of Europe’s Committee PC-OC.
 The online manual, designed for and restricted to law enforcement and the judiciary, makes more efficient the “controlled deliveries” of illicit commodities.

 By providing information to law enforcement and the judiciary in an easily accessible – and constantly updated format online – the handbook enhances cooperation across borders, and improve international coordination that is required to effectively carry out controlled delivery schemes.